 I could also not find information about RV parking, or oversized vehicle parking at the Tropicana, but there appears to be a special area where RVs have parked to the south of the resort, bordering E. Reno Avenue.

-Parking is free except for when there are events scheduled at the nearby T-Mobile Arena.
+Parking is free in the garage except for when there are events scheduled at the nearby T-Mobile Arena.
 They may also charge when there are events across the street at the MGM Garden Arena.

 This “Event Day” policy includes Golden Knights games, concerts and other events.
 Previously, the Tropicana was the closest free parking to T-Mobile arena, and but this new policy prevents attendees from using the Tropicana to avoid the T-Mobile Arena parking fee.

-Parking fees on event days is now $15 for self-parking.
+Parking fees on event days is now $15 for self-parking, but may increase if demand warrants it.
 Hotel guests will still have free parking.